Tag: Rob Marris

 Jane Ellison

-No such assessment has been made; the Department assesses the impact of all proposed measures before making legislation using standard government methodology.
-These Impact Assessments are scrutinised by the Regulatory Policy Committee before publication alongside the Statutory Instrument.
+The Department assesses the impact of all proposed measures before making legislation using standard government methodology.
+These assessments are set out in Impact Assessments which are scrutinised by the Regulatory Policy Committee before publication alongside the Statutory Instrument.

-An assessment of the impact of the provisions introduced by the EU Tobacco Products Directive will be published alongside the implementing Tobacco and Related Products Regulations 2016 in spring this year.
-The expected health benefits from improved smoking quit rates have been estimated at around £13 billion.
+An assessment of the impact of the provisions introduced by the Tobacco Products Directive will be published alongside the implementing Tobacco and Related Products Regulations 2016 in spring this year.
+Expected health benefits from improved smoking quit rates have been estimated at around £13 billion.

 • Rob Marris – 2016 Parliamentary Question to the HM Treasury